 biography

-Born on June 1, 1920 in Oklahoma City, handsome second lead Robert Clarke was fascinated by movies as a child.
+Robert Clarke Born on June 1, 1920 in Oklahoma City, handsome second lead Robert Clarke was fascinated by movies as a child.
 In the 1930s, he enrolled in a military school in Missouri and planned to make military service his career, but a severe asthma attack derailed his plans.
 As his asthma precluded him from serving in World War II, Clarke attended the University of Oklahoma and the University of Wisconsin to hone his acting skills.
 With some stage work credits, he went to Hollywood in the early 1940s in search of work.
-Eventually, Clarke netted a contract with RKO; his first film for the studio was the RKO mystery programmer The Falcon in Hollywood (1944; with Tom Conway and Barbara Hale).
-After four years, Clarke has appeared in many RKO releases but often in small, uncredited roles, and the studio dropped him in 1948.
-He had greater success when he began freelancing in numerous B movies, including the horror and science fiction cult flicks The Man From Planet X (1951; with Margaret Field), The Astounding She-Monster (1957; with Kenne Duncan), and The Hideous Sun Demon (1959; with Nan Peterson).
-Clarke directed and wrote the screenplay for The Hideous Sun Demon, which proved to be his sole directorial effort.
+Eventually, Clarke netted a contract with RKO; his first film for the studio was the mystery programmer The Falcon in Hollywood (1944; with Tom Conway and Barbara Hale).
+In four years at RKO, Clarke appeared in many releases but often in small or uncredited roles, and the studio dropped him in 1948.
+And the then-new medium of television provided a lot of work for Clarke starting in 1949, guest-starring on such 1950s programs as The Lone Ranger, The Mickey Rooney Show, and Perry Mason.

 the films of robert clarke